keeganH222/FinalOfflineAssignment/README.md

 2. Open the code using terminal command code .

+3. Edit dbhelper.js and change the function get restaurants with the port of your serve and change the return to  ```return "localhost:#${port}"```

-3. Go ahead and click on the vsc extension Go Live.
+4. Go ahead and click on the vsc extension Go Live to see the results.

 If you not using vsc Live server and trying through a different Server method the caching may not work since it has not been optimatized.

+## Contributors

+The folks working at Udacity Front-end Nano degree.
+Check out their project at https://github.com/search?q=udacity

+## About the Author

+I'm attending Manitoba Insitute of trades and technology as of February 2019.
+This Project is my first attempt at Service Workers and working with Caches on local enivorment and production enviroments